 Student loan forecasts for England

 Income Contingent Repayment (ICR) student loans are provided by Government to higher education students and some further education students to cover course fees and living costs while they are studying.
 They were first introduced in the UK for new undergraduate students in 1998, at the same time as tuition fees.
 Prior to 1998, university students were provided funding by Government through a mixture of grants and, from 1990, mortgage style loans that were available to help with living costs.
 Mortgage style loans are not covered in this publication.

 Each of the four constituent countries of the UK now have their own student loan policies, but only English student loans are considered in this publication.
 These are loans issued to English domiciled students that attend any learning provider in the UK and EU domiciled students that attend learning providers in England.
 A summary timeline of income contingent repayment loans is available in Table 2.1 below.

 Table 2.1: Income Contingent Repayment loan timeline: England

 Plan 1 loans introduced for new UK domiciled undergraduate students, to cover living costs

-Maximum annual tuition fee increased to £3,000 for new entrants
+Maximum annual tuition fee limit increased to £3,000 for new full-time undergraduate entrants

 EU domiciled students became eligible to take out tuition fee loans